Questions We Are Asked Each Week By Clients...

 The other occurs when a drunk bar patron assaults one or more people at the bar.
 Iowa’s Dramshop Law holds the bar owner, liquor licensee, or permittee (bartender or wait person) who does either of the following;

-- Sells and serves alcohol to an intoxicated person when the they knew (or should have “reasonably” known) the person was intoxicated
+- Sells and serves alcohol to an intoxicated person when they knew (or should have “reasonably” known) the person was intoxicated

-- Sells and serves the person to a point where owner, bartender, wait staff knew or should have reasonably known the person would become drunk if they did not stop serving the patron.
+- Sells and serves the person to a point where the owner, bartender, wait staff knew or should have reasonably known the person would become drunk if they did not stop serving the patron.